 It is the policy of the Knox Trail Council that a Scout shall not miss the opportunity to attend summer camp because his family lacks the ability to pay the full camp fee.
 A limited number of partial camperships are available.
-The necessary form requiring certification from both the unit leader and parent/guardian can be found in the appendix.
+The necessary form requiring certification from both the unit leader and parent/guardian can be found on our camp website, campresolute.org/forms

-Campership applications should be submitted by May 1.
+Campership applications should be submitted by June 1.
 After that date availability of funds cannot be guaranteed.